SnowySploit/SnowySploit/README.md

 | 13 | Made a profitable business | 2026 |
 |  | Bought a website | 2025 |

+I'm from the UK and I was born on the 23rd of June 2012.

-Building this GitHub to document my progress.
+I am building this GitHub to document my progress.

 <img src="https://raw.githubusercontent.com/Charlie-Edwards/python/refs/heads/main/oop/demo.png">